How social networks influence human behavior: An integrated latent space approach for differential social influence: Introduction

-A common feature of the LSM and the LSIRM is that both models locate individuals in a latent space based on their relationships with peers (for the social network) and with behavior items (for the item response network).
-Based on the two latent spaces of individuals, we postulate that social influence can be understood by evaluating how the latent positions of individuals in the social network (i.e., their social relationships) impact their latent positions in the behavior response network (i.e., their relationships with behavior measured with the items).
-With this assumption, we set up the latent space for behavior response data with individuals' latent positions from their social network space.
-Then the locations of individual respondents in the behavior response network reflect the individuals' social relationships with their peers.
-The adapted latent space tells us how respondents in social groups responded to the behavior items of interest, helping us overview the structure and patterns of social influence.
-We can also measure the size and direction of overall social influence by estimating the impact of the adapted latent space on behavior response data after controlling for the target trait levels of individuals and the difficulty levels of behavior items.
+A common feature of the LSM and the LSIRM is that both models locate individuals in a latent space based on their relationships with peers (for the social network) and behavior items (for the item response network).
+To measure social influence, we integrate LSM and LSIRM such that the latent positions of respondents from LSIRM are determined from LSM, reflecting their social relationships or homophily at time $t$.
+The item latent positions are then determined from LSIRM based on whether and how the respondents' homophily measured at time $t$ is related to the respondents' item-level behaviors measured at time $t+1$.
+In this way, the estimated latent space helps us to overview the structure and patterns of differential social influence across specific item-level behavioral measures.
+In addition, the size of the overall social influence can also be evaluated with the weight of the distance term in the LSM.
+That is, in our integrated framework, overall social influence is defined as the impact of social homophily on the respondents' behavior, where the respondents' latent positions reflect social homophily, and respondents' behavior is their responses to the test items (i.e., item-level behavioral measures).
+Differential social influence, on the other hand, reveals how social influence manifests across different, item-level behavioral measures, in the latent space.

-We applied the proposed method to an empirical dataset to examine how students' friendship with peers (social network) influence their participation in school activities (behavior).
-We developed a fully Bayesian method to estimate the proposed joint models and conducted simulation studies to evaluate and support the performance of the proposed approach.
+It is worth noting that researchers have defined and measured social influence in diverse ways in the literature.
+For example, the network autocorrelation model (\citealp{Ord1975, Doreian1989, Leenders2002}, \citealp{Frank2004, Zheng2010, Scott2012, FUJIMOTO2013, Carr2015, sewell2017network}, \citealp{Dittrich2019}) and the linear-in-means model \citep{Manski1993, GoldsmithPinkham2013} use the observed social network to estimate social influence, while the autologistic actor attribute model \citep{Robins2001b, Daraganova2013, Parker2021} uses network statistics to measure social influence.
+Our definition and measurement of social influence are somewhat different from the existing frameworks discussed above.
+We believe that our definition of social influence is sensible, and bringing this new perspective can be seen as a useful contribution.
+Additional elaborations on our definition of social influence are provided in Section \ref{sec:influence}.
+Further, it is important to stress that our proposed approach enables us to inspect potentially differential social influence effects across specific, item-level behavioral measures, which is a unique perspective and contribution to the literature.